 An exhibition in cooperation with Lucia

 For all first-time visitors of this website: I can’t sew at all.
-Thus, my approach to making a dress is
+Thus, my approach to make an actual dress is

 - to assemble it from clothes I find in my cupboard, and